Home » Houseplants » Spider Plant » 10 Signs Your Spider Plant Is Dying (And What to Do)

 10 Signs Your Spider Plant Is Dying (And What to Do)

 If you’ve noticed that your spider plant is looking a little worse for wear you’re probably wondering what’s gone wrong.
-Although spider plants are tough and able to withstand a lot they’re not indestructible.
+Even though spider plants are tough and able to withstand a lot they’re not indestructible.

 And they can develop problems even if you think you’ve done everything right.

-So lets go through the most common signs that your spider plant is in trouble and what you can do to nurse it back to health.
+So let’s go through the most common signs that your spider plant is in trouble and what you can do to bring it back to health.

 1. Brown Leaf Tips